1. Email Marketing

 Send emails before, during and after Black Friday

-Last but not the least, you should have a planned sequence for your Black Friday emails.
+Last but not least, you should have a planned sequence for your Black Friday emails.
 The sequence should begin a couple of days before and should also end on Sunday or Monday.

-Do checkout this guide to understand how to create a proper launch sequence for your Black Friday sale.
+Check this guide to understand how to create a proper launch sequence for your Black Friday sale.

 Conclusion